glampert/glampert.github.io/_posts/2015-09-01-reverse-engineering-darkstone.markdown

 After a couple hours analyzing a few O3D samples in the Hexadecimal editor, I was able to figure out the format's layout.
 It is very straightforward and easy to load.
 An O3D model consists of a tiny header, followed by a list of XYZ vertex positions (floats) and then a list of faces.
-Each face is a small struct with three of four indexes for the vertexes that make up a face (it can be a triangle or a quadrilateral) plus additional metadata like color, texture coordinates, material index and some other unknown flags.
+Each face is a small struct with three or four indexes for the vertexes that make up a face (it can be a triangle or a quadrilateral) plus additional metadata like color, texture coordinates, material index and some other unknown flags.
 A detailed description of the format can be found [here][link_o3d_desc].